ari-ray/Pet-Feeder-Project-Intro-to-IT-4478-Assessment-1-/Step2_DataDescription/README.md

 This folder focuses on organizing and describing all the data the system will use.
 This includes defining all inputs from sensors and user settings, and all outputs that control the system's actions along with the system constants.

 ###Contents

-*Data_Table.pdf* : A table listing the variables, their type, source, description, sample values and operational constraints.
+Organising & Describing the Data.pdf : A table listing the variables, their type, source, description, sample values and operational constraints.